Skip to Content

 If convicted two or more times, the penalties remain mostly the same, except there is a mandatory 5-year prison sentence.

 Our firm is here to help defend you from criminal allegations.
-We will listen to your side of the story, and we will dedicate ourselves to helping preserve your innocent.
+Our sex crime defense attorneys will listen to your side of the story, and we will dedicate ourselves to helping preserve your innocent.
 For a free consultation, call us today at (757) 267-4949 or contact us online.

 Child Pornography Charges in Virginia